prime31/TouchKit/README.md

 How Do I Use TouchKit?
 -----

 If you are just using the built in recognizers, check out the demo scene which shows how to use them.
 You will want to use Unity's script execution order (Edit -> Project Settings -> Script Execution Order) to ensure that TouchKit executes before your other scripts.
 This is just to ensure you have your input when the Update method on your listening objects runs.
-If you want to make your own (and feel free to send pull requests if you make any generic recognizers!) all you have to do is subclass **GKAbstractGestureRecognizer** and implement the three methods: touchesBegan, touchesMoved and touchesEnded.
+If you want to make your own (and feel free to send pull requests if you make any generic recognizers!) all you have to do is subclass **TKAbstractGestureRecognizer** and implement the three methods: touchesBegan, touchesMoved and touchesEnded.
 Recognizers can be discrete (they only complete once like a tap or long touch) or continous (they can fire continuously like a pan).
 Recognizers use the **state** veriable to determine if they are still active, completed or failed.
 If you set the state to **Recognized**, the completion event is fired automatically for you and the recognizer is reset in preparation for the next set of touches.

 Starting with **touchesBegan**, if you find a touch that look interesting you can add it to the **_trackingTouches** List and set the **state** to **Began**.
 By adding the touch to the **_trackingTouches** List you are telling TouchKit that you want to receive all future touch events that happen with that touch.
 As the touch moves, **touchesMoved** will be called where you can look at the touches and decide if the gesture is still possible.
 If it isn't, set the state to **Failed** and TouchKit will reset the recognizer for you.